-By ordering the gesture categories according to average earliest age of appearance across infants the following order of appearance is found: (1) non-symbolic gestures at 9.83 months, (2) request gestures at 10.32 months, (3) gestures naming objects at 11.37 months, (4) gestures naming actions or events, 13.52 months, (5) gestures representing questions, 13.60 months, then (6) gestures naming emotions at 13.83 months, (7) yes and no gestures, 14.16 months, followed by (8) time concepts at 14.23 months, (9) Mom and Dad at 14.82 months, and (10) feelings/ sensations at 14.70 months.
-These results are consistent with and suggest an elaboration of the sequence of appearance reported by Acredolo and Goodwyn (1988) who described the development of naturally occurring (rather than intentionally modeled) symbolic gestures as reported in parent interviews.
+By ordering the gesture categories according to average earliest age of appearance across infants, the following order of appearance is found: (a) nonsymbolic gestures at 9.83 months, (b) request gestures at 10.32 months, (c) gestures naming objects at 11.37 months, (d) gestures naming actions or events at 13.52 months, (e) gestures representing questions at 13.60 months, then (f) gestures naming emotions at 13.83 months, (g) yes and no gestures at 14.16 months, followed by (h) time concepts at 14.23 months, (i) Mom and Dad at 14.82 months, and (j) feelings/sensations at 14.70 months.
+These results are consistent with and suggest an elaboration of the sequence of appearance reported by Acredolo and Goodwyn (1988), who described the development of naturally occurring (rather than intentionally modeled) symbolic gestures as reported in parent interviews.
 According to the parents' reports, objects and requests were the most common categories of symbolic gestures observed, and infants' use of requests preceded gestures for objects and events by an average of .59 months.

-Not Just Imitation: Infants Initiated More than Imitated Symbolic Gestures.
+Not Just Imitation: Infants Initiated More Than Imitated Symbolic Gestures

-In order to be certain that infants' expression of emotion, feeling, and time concepts through gestures were not simply a result of imitation of adult gestures, the conversational context was assessed for each of these categories of gestures.
-I used a binomial distribution to test whether the infants' emotion, feeling, and time gestures were as likely to be imitations as non-imitations, as judged by coders.
+To be certain that infants' expression of emotion, feeling, and time concepts through gestures were not simply a result of imitation of adult gestures, the conversational context was assessed for each of these categories of gestures.
+A binomial distribution was used to test whether the infants' emotion, feeling, and time gestures were as likely to be imitations as nonimitations, as judged by coders.
 Results are presented in Table 4.
+As seen in the table, infants' use of emotion, feeling, and time gestures were rarely imitations of an adult gesture; that is, infants' use of emotion, feeling, and time gestures were not preceded by an adult gesture in the prior 5 s.